WeronikaCzepiela/to-do-list/README.md

 # To Do List

-A web application that allows users to create their own task list.
+It's a web application that allows users to create their own task list.

 ## See the website